 How to Breed Poodles

 When breeding Poodles ethically, there are other breed-specific factors to understand and factor in on top of the more academic knowledge (pertaining to canine reproduction.)
 When you are invested in Poodle breeding, you are doing your absolute best to better the breed by bringing better specimens to life.
-Every Poodle mating should be careful planned so that the puppies become obviously better Poodles (as per the standard’s definition) than their parents.
+Every Poodle mating should be carefully planned so that the puppies become obviously better Poodles (as per the standard’s definition) than their parents.

 So here are a few Poodle-specific breeding practices to consider when breeding your favorite type of poodle.